Saritha

-Saritha is an Indian actress who has acted in more than 500 films in Tamil, Malayalam, Kannada and Telugu languages.
+Saritha is an Indian actress who has acted in more than 150 films and provided voice for many actress for more than 200 films in Tamil, Telugu, Malayalam and Kannada languages.
 She was one of the popular and critically acclaimed lead actresses during the 1980s.

 She also appeared in a television serial, Selvi.
 She is also credited as a dubbing artist.
 She has dubbed her voice for Tamil, Kannada, Malayalam and Telugu movies for actresses like Nagma, Vijayashanti, Tabu, Sushmita Sen, Ramya Krishnan and Soundarya in 1990s.

 She is a recipient of several state awards from Tamil, Telugu and Kannada, six Filmfare Awards and six Nandi Awards including a Special Jury Award for the film Arjun.
-Saritha received Tamil Nadu State Film Awards four times, Karnataka State Film Awards once and many Film fans association award.
+Saritha received Tamil Nadu State Film Awards four times, and Karnataka State Film Awards once.

 Career

-Saritha made her acting debut through Manchiki Sthanam Ledu a movie produced by producer based in Warangal in 1978 with a different screen name followed by Maro Charitra, a Telugu film directed by K. Balachander.
+Saritha made her acting debut through Manchiki Sthanam Ledu a movie produced by producer based in Warangal named Akula Sanjeev Kumar in 1978 with a different screen name followed by Maro Charitra, a Telugu film directed by K. Balachander.
 The movie dealt with cross-cultural romance, where she acted opposite Kamal Haasan as a Telugu-speaking girl.
-She received more offers in Tamil films and Tamil Audience accepted herself as her own,she mostly acted films directed by Balachander.
+She received more offers in Tamil films and Tamil Audience accepted herself as her own, she mostly acted films directed by Balachander.
 Some of her films are Thappu Thalangal, Idi Katha Kaadu, Vandichakkaram, Netrikan, Agni Sakshi, Puthukavithai, Kalyana Agathigal and Achamillai Achamillai.
 Her performance in Vandichakkaram (1980) and Achamillai Achamillai (1984) won her the Filmfare Best Tamil Actress awards.
 She also played guest roles as herself in 47 Natkal and its Telugu remake, directed by Balachander.

 She acted in many popular Kannada movies with famous Kannada actor Dr. Rajkumar like Hosa Belaku, Keralida Simha, Bhakta Prahlada, Chalisuva Modagalu and Kaamana Billu.
-Her other popular Kannada movies include Eradu Rekhegalu, Sankranthi and Malaya Marutha.
+She gained critical acclaim for her performance in heroine-oriented movies like Eradu Rekhegalu and Sankranthi and the musical Malaya Marutha opposite Dr. Vishnuvardhan.

-She had her head tonsured for the cancer-affected role in Sujatha in 1980 and gained several pounds to play the psychotic role in the 2005 film Julie Ganapathi.
+She had her head tonsured for the cancer-affected role in Sujatha in 1980 and later gained several pounds to play the psychotic role in the 2005 film Julie Ganapathi.
 Neither of these films were successful but won Critical acclaim.
-She also won a Nandi Special Jury Award for her performance as "Aandaalu" in the movie Arjun in 2004.
+She also won a Nandi Special Jury Award for her performance as Aandaalu in the movie Arjun in 2004.